Truong2003-tqd/German-credit-dataset-analysis-/README.md

 $ purpose          <fct> …
 ```
 **6. Group age, duration and credit_amount observations to new caterogry**

+To facilitate the analysis, credit amount, age and duration are discretized into different categories.
+The credit amount is segmented into 4 categories using the 1st, 2nd and 3rd quantiles for the intervals, allowing for meaningful analysis across segments.
 ```r
 #Create age category
 age_interval <- c(18,24,34,59,100) #Create age intervals